Creating AWS Backups, Part 1: A Plan, Rules and More

 If your backup plan will eventually be used to back up EC2 instances and you have Windows running on at least one of those instances, then I strongly recommend selecting the Windows VSS checkbox.
 You can see what this checkbox looks like in Figure 3.

 Selecting the Windows VSS checkbox tells AWS Backup that you want to use the Volume Shadow Copy Service to back up Windows instances.
 This service is what makes it possible to create application consistent backups on Windows machines.
-If you neglect to select this checkbox then there is a good chance that backups of applications running on Windows instances will be corrupt.
+If you neglect to select this checkbox, then AWS will resort to creating a crash consistent EC2 backup.
 Keep in mind that the selecting the Windows VSS checkbox alone does not tell AWS Backup to back up your EC2 instances.
 It only tells AWS Backup that if the backup plan is ultimately applied to EC2 instances then Windows VSS should be used where appropriate.

 When you have finished configuring the backup plan settings, go ahead and click the Create Plan button.
 I will show you how to associate AWS resources with the backup plan in Part 2.